mayuri-16/Deployment-Git-Repo/README.md

 ![Example of GraphLQ](https://github.com/mayuri-16/Deployment-Git-Repo/assets/73846347/dbcafafd-17ad-4b45-afcd-424ce7d59418)

-to set into Altair Client :
+To set into Altair Client :
  1. Open Altair Client Extension on Browser
  2. Click on Header and write Header Key and Header Value :
         Header Key   => Authorization
         Header Value => Bearer {Accssess Token of connected org}
  3. Save

  How to use it:
    1. Validate your query: